lloc/MslsMenu/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the output of the Multisite Language Switcher to the one or more of your nav-menus
+Adds the output of the Multisite Language Switcher to the one (or more) of your navigation menu(s)

 == Description ==